Is your iOS device secure and protecting your privacy?

 Built-in VPN configuration

-I recommend using the built-in VPN functionality on your iOS device (instead of a VPN app) for the following reasons:
+Using the built-in VPN functionality on your iOS device (instead of a VPN app) offers the following benefits:

 - It forces every internet connection on your iOS device (including all apps) through the VPN and is leak proof (with “Connect on demand” enabled)